-There are lots of ways you can optimize your eCommerce site’s user experience (UX).
-So, look at five things you can do today to help provide a positive UX to your customers and improve your conversion rate.
+There are lots of ways to tackle the challenges of your eCommerce site’s user experience (UX).
+So, let's look at five things you can do today to help provide a positive UX to your customers and improve your conversion rate.

 - Optimize and compress your images

 - Use a Content Delivery Network (CDN) to help your site load quickly if you’ve used many images

 - Cache your web pages if you offer lots of dynamic content

 Use AI writing assistants to save time & craft quality content that will load quickly.
 Remember, a fast loading speed can also help to boost your SEO, making it more likely that the right people will find your website.